 Individuals (aged up to 75 years) can claim a deduction for contributions made to complying superannuation funds, regardless of the extent of their employment-related activities.
-However, additional tax may apply to the extent that the total of all superannuation contributions made in a year for the individual (including contributions made by an employer) exceed the annual 'concessional contributions cap' of AUD 27,500; however, the individual includes the excess amount in their assessable income and is entitled to a 15% tax offset on the amount.
+There is no additional tax if the total of all superannuation contributions made in a year for the individual (including contributions made by an employer) exceed the annual 'concessional contributions cap' of AUD 27,500; however, the individual includes the excess amount in their assessable income and is entitled to a 15% tax offset on the amount.

 Charitable contributions of AUD 2 or more are generally deductible where they are made to entities that are specifically named in the tax law or endorsed by the Commissioner of Taxation as 'deductible gift recipients'.
 However, deductions for such gifts cannot generate tax losses.
 That is, generally the deduction is limited to the amount of assessable income remaining after deducting from assessable income all other deductions.